jscutlery/convoyr/README.md

 ### Conditional handling

-The `condition` function checks for each request if the plugin handler should be executed.
+The `shouldHandleRequest` function checks for each request if the plugin handler should be executed.

 ```ts
 export function createLoggerPlugin(): HttpExtPlugin {